-- (1) Changes will be made to the road layout on the bend as Sherford Road approaches Sherford.
+(1) Changes will be made to the road layout on the bend as Sherford Road approaches Sherford.
 A section of the road will be narrowed, white lining and illuminated signage added, and a Give Way priority route introduced.
 Motorists will be instructed to stop and Give Way to oncoming vehicles traveling from Elburton.
-This is designed to stop traffic, reduce vehicle speeds, and control the flow of traffic into and out of Sherford. - (2) A new mini roundabout will be created along Sherford Road at the junction of Nettlehayes and Hartwell Avenue plus additional white lines added.
+This is designed to stop traffic, reduce vehicle speeds, and control the flow of traffic into and out of Sherford.

+(2) A new mini roundabout will be created along Sherford Road - at the junction of Nettlehayes and Hartwell Avenue - plus additional white lines added.
 There will be no change to existing mini roundabouts along Sherford Road, nor any changes to the existing road narrowing areas along Sherford Road.
-The new and existing traffic mitigation measures are all designed to reduce vehicle speeds and increase driver awareness. - (3) A new dedicated pedestrian and cycle link will be created, set back from Sherford Road, offering a safe connection between Sherford and Sherford Road for the first time.
+The new and existing traffic mitigation measures are all designed to reduce vehicle speeds and increase driver awareness.
+(3) A new dedicated pedestrian and cycle link will be created, set back from Sherford Road, offering a safe connection between Sherford and Sherford Road for the first time.
 The route goes from Gemini Road in Sherford and joins the existing pavement on Sherford Road.
-It will be 3m wide at its widest point, narrowing to 1.5m as it joins the existing Sherford Road pavement. - (4) The T-junction junction where Sherford Road meets Gemini Road will be altered.
-The radius will be widened to make it easier to turn into the junction and for traffic to pass, and there will be a raised table at this junction. - (5) Work will be done to redirect a water crossing to stop future flooding in the road, as Sherford Road enters Sherford.
+It will be 3m wide at its widest point, narrowing to 1.5m as it joins the existing Sherford Road pavement.
+At the end of the programme, this will have lights installed to aid pedestrians and cyclists, set at a level that does not disturb local wildlife.

+(4) The T-junction junction where Sherford Road meets Gemini Road will be altered.
+The radius will be widened to make it easier to turn into the junction and for traffic to pass, and there will be a raised table at this junction.

+(5) Work will be done to redirect a water crossing to stop future flooding in the road, as Sherford Road enters Sherford.